lindbrook/cholera/docs/notes/references.md

 Mary Gabriel.
 2011. *Love and Capital: Karl and Jenny Marx and the Birth of a Revolution*.
 New York: Little, Brown and Company.

+Vic Gattrell.
+2022. *Conspiracy on Cato Street: A Tale of Liberty and Revolution in Regency London*.
+New York: Cambridge University Press.

 Ruth Goodman.
 2015. *How to Be a Victorian: A Dawn-to-Dusk Guide to Victorian Life*.
 New York: Liveright.